 How to Make Spaetzle

 If you're a fan of German cuisine, then you've probably heard of spaetzle.
 This traditional German dish is often described as a cross between noodles and dumplings.
 In Germany, spaetzle is a popular comfort food enjoyed during the colder months.
 It is also a staple at Oktoberfest parties and other celebrations.
-Making spaetzle from scratch may seem intimidating, but it is actually quite simple and requires only a few ingredients.
+Making spaetzle from scratch may seem intimidating, but it is simple and requires only a few ingredients.
 Our easy spaetzle recipe is a great side dish for a variety of traditional German meals and pairs well with sauces and gravies.

 What Is Spaetzle?

 Originating from the Swabian region of Germany, spaetzle is German egg noodles that are similar in shape to small dumplings.
-The word "spaetzle" actually means "little sparrows" in German, which is a nod to its small, irregular shape.
+The word "spaetzle" means "little sparrows" in German, which is a nod to its small, irregular shape.
 It is also commonly called spatzli, spatzen, and knopfle.
 Traditionally made with just a few simple ingredients, including flour, eggs, salt, and water, spaetzle is a versatile dish that can be enjoyed as a side or main course.

 How to Pronounce Spaetzle